 While you may not want to live in a travel trailer as small as mine, there’s no reason you can’t live full time in an RV.
 Many people do it, whether you’re a young freelancer, retired camping enthusiast, or want to get involved in your local parks system.

 Let’s learn about everything you need to know about full time RV living before we dive into some of the best rigs out there for your lifestyle change.
-But if you want to skip ahead and just which travel trailers make the list, you can use the table of contents below:
+But if you want to skip ahead and just which travel trailers make the list, you can use the table of contents below or check out the video.

 The 8 Best Travel Trailers to Live In